ooni/spec/informed-consent/inform-users-long.md

 them.
 It may also be illegal to bypass censorship, as OONI attempts by using Tor.

-In the most extreme case, any form of network monitoring could be illegal or banned, or even considered a form of espionage.
+In the most extreme case, any form of active network measurement could be illegal or banned, or even considered a form of espionage.

 Some useful resources may be: